INM-6/beNNch/README.md

 # NEST benchmarks

 To run the benchmarks you need to clone the nest-benchmarks repository.
-To clone with git, do `git clone https://gin.g-node.org/nest/nest-benchmarks.git`
+To clone with git, do `git clone https://gin.g-node.org/jasperalbers/nest-benchmarks.git`

-This will create the folder `nest-benchmarks`, and it contains all JUBE files and sli scripts etc. needed to run the benchmarks.
-On the same level as `nest-benchmarks` you also need to create a folder called `BenchWork`, where NEST will be installed, and where the JUBE files will be generated.
+This will create the folder `nest-benchmarks`, and it contains all JUBE files needed to run the benchmarks.

 ### Current repository layout

-*Benchmarks* contains benchmark scripts, jube files to build NEST and run benchmarks, and jube configuration files for paths etc.

-*BenchModels* contains bigger benchmark models.
+*benchmarks* contains benchmark scripts to run benchmarks via JUBE.

+*helpers* contains helper JUBE parametersets.

+*config* contains user configuration file templates to be copied and adapted.

 *results* contains all results and analysis scripts.

 ### First step

-You might need to adjust the path for `bench_home`, `bench_work`, and `bench_model` folders defined in `nest-benchmarks/Benchmarks/jube_config/dir_config.xml`.

-If you for instance are running you benchmarks from the `$SCRATCH` folder, you should replace `${HOME}` with `$SCRATCH`.
+Copy `user_config.xml` to `user_config_<your_ID_name>` and fill in all parameters:
+  - `model_path`: path to the neuroscience model
+  - `data_path`: path where simulation (spiking) output will be stored
+  - `account`: slurm account name for job submission
+  - `email_address` (optional): email address to which slurm sends START, END, FAIL emails for job progress info
+  - `partition` (optional, required on some machines): cluster partition, takes system default if left empty

 The benchmarks are run using the automatic benchmarking environment [JUBE](https://www.fz-juelich.de/ias/jsc/EN/Expertise/Support/Software/JUBE/_node.html), so if you don't already have this installed, you will need to install it.